Celestines: Founding

 As soon as he had seen his new order thus consolidated he gave up the government of it to a certain Robert, and retired once again to an even more remote site to devote himself to solitary penance and prayer.
 Shortly afterwards, in a chapter of the order held in 1293, the original monastery of Majella being judged to be too desolate and exposed to too rigorous a climate, it was decided that the Abbey of the Holy Spirit at Monte Morrone, located in Sulmona, should be the headquarters of the order and the residence of the General-Superior, where it continued for centuries.
 The next year Peter of Morrone, despite his reluctance, was elected Pope by the name of Celestine V. From there on, the order he had founded took the name of Celestines.
 During his short reign as Pope, the former hermit confirmed the rule of the order, which he had himself composed, and conferred on the society a variety of special graces and privileges.
 In the only creation of cardinals promoted by him, among the twelve raised to the purple, there were two monks of his order.
 He also visited personally the Benedictine monastery on Monte Cassino, where he persuaded the monks to accept his more rigorous rule.
 He sent fifty monks of his order to introduce it, who remained there, however, for only a few months.

-After the death of the founder the order was favoured and privileged by Benedict XI, and rapidly spread through Italy, Germany, Flanders, and France, where they were received by Philip the Fair in 1300.
+After the death of the founder the order was favoured and privileged by Pope Benedict XI, and rapidly spread through Italy, Germany, Flanders, and France, where they were received by Philip the Fair in 1300.

 The administration of the order was carried on somewhat after the pattern of Cluny, that is all monasteries were subject to the Abbey of the Holy Ghost at Sulmona, and these dependent houses were divided into provinces.
 The Celestines had ninety-six houses in Italy, twenty-one in France, and a few in Germany.

 Subsequently, the French Celestines, with the consent of the Italian superiors of the order, and of Pope Martin V in 1427, obtained the privilege of making new constitutions for themselves, which they did in the 17th century in a series of regulations accepted by the provincial chapter in 1667.
 At that time the French congregation of the order was composed of twenty-one monasteries, the head of which was that of Paris, and was governed by a Provincial with the authority of General.
 Paul V was a notable benefactor of the order.
 The order became extinct in the eighteenth century.
+The Reformation, European Wars of Religion, and changing attitudes towards monasticism led to the decline of the order.
+In France, accord to Schmitz, Celestine monasteries "suffered greatly from the Calvinists".
+The Celestine Order also did not take part of in the Monastic reform movement of the 17th century which led to regeneration of other orders, leading to further, terminal decline.
+The last house closed in 1785.